zuned/springboot-redis-learn/README.md

 - to add key Only if key does not exist use additional parameter **NX**
 - TTL is used to specify time to live
 - Exist command is used to see if key exists or not
-- OtherCommands [append , strlen , incr , incrby , decr , decrby ]
+- OtherCommands [append , strlen , incr , incrby , decr , decrby , mget , mset ]